egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

   -   Zero padding shortcuts : Add channels which have "0" values.
       -   No parameters to be learned.
   -   Projection shortcuts : 1x1 convolution for doubling filter numbers
       -   There are parameters to be learned.

-  **Table 3** summarized validation errors with the above two methods in various combinations on **Dimension Increasing Shortcuts and Dimension Staying Shortcuts.**
+  **Table 3** summarized validation errors with the above two methods in various combinations
+  of **Dimension Increasing Shortcuts and Dimension Staying Shortcuts.**

 ---